-We are part of Health Education England Thames Valley and aim to recruit and train doctors and those from disciplines other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.
+We are part of Health Education England Thames Valley and aim to recruit and train doctors and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.

 We aim to accommodate the evolving role of the specialty to allow a choice of career path and to cover the academic, health protection and service components of Public Health practice.
 Please refer to our FAQs page.

-The Public Health training programme is a five year programme which includes an academic year undertaking the MSc in Global Health Sciences at the University of Oxford, Nuffield Department of Population Health.
+The Public Health training programme is a five year programme which includes an academic year undertaking the MSc in Global Health Sciences and Epidemiology at the University of Oxford, Nuffield Department of Population Health.

 Why come to the Oxford School of Public Health?